ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.39/aspnet.md

 The executer will write the results to the stream as soon as they are available.
 This means that depending on your client implementation you can start using the results as they appear in order.

-By default we are serializing the result as a JSON array, but you can change the format to make it work better with your client implementation.
+By default, we are serializing the result as a JSON array, but you can change the format to make it work better with your client implementation.

 More about batching can be found [here](batching.md).

-## Websocket Support
+## WebSocket Support

 We have implemented the [GraphQL over WebSocket Protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) specified by Apollo.